-It’s important to remember that some platforms, like Google AdWords, will sometimes exceed your daily budget in order to maximize the number of clicks you get.
+It’s important to remember that some platforms, like Google Ads, will sometimes exceed your daily budget in order to maximize the number of clicks you get.
 This is why it’s more important to consider the total monthly cost displayed on your dashboard to ensure you’re sticking within your budget.

 The PPC dashboard simply shows you the number of conversions your campaign is gaining, which can be a solid indicator of how well your strategy is working, but it’s up to you to decipher what that means based on the rest of the information your dashboard displays.
 If you’re not getting a high number of conversions, but other key metrics are performing well, you can start tracking down where the disconnect is happening.